MalyalaSaiDeepika/job-role-prediction/README.md

 Random Forest achieved the best overall performance (88%) for this dataset.

 Project ready for Milestone 4 – Deployment or Optimization.

+🚀 Milestone 4 – Deployment & Dashboard Integration

+Objective:
+Deploy the trained Random Forest model as a web-based application and integrate admin and user dashboards for interactive prediction and data management.

+---

+🌐 Project Overview

+This milestone focuses on converting the trained model into an interactive application.
+The deployed app allows users to input their educational details and get job role predictions instantly, while the admin can monitor and manage the system.

+---

+🧩 Modules Implemented

+1️⃣ User Authentication & Profile Management

+Implemented secure login and registration.

+Used MySQL database to store user data, credentials, and prediction history.

+Handled None values — shown when users register but haven’t made predictions yet.

+2️⃣ Job Role Prediction Module

+Integrated the Random Forest (88% accuracy) model using joblib for loading the pre-trained model.

+Users input their education, skills, and certifications to get top job predictions.

+Displayed the predicted job role with confidence score.

+3️⃣ Visualization & Insights

+Added interactive visual elements:

+Pie charts for job role distribution.

+Bar charts showing skill-job correlations.

+Displayed insights such as “Top Predicted Job Roles” based on recent user data.

+4️⃣ Admin Dashboard & Model Management

+Admin can:

+Upload new training datasets.

+Retrain the model with updated data directly through the dashboard.

+View logs of user activities and predictions.

+Review and manage flagged or incorrect predictions (these are user-marked predictions that seemed inaccurate).

+5️⃣ Backend Logic

+Used Django for backend operations and API endpoints.

+Connected frontend forms to the Random Forest model for real-time predictions.

+Ensured smooth data flow between frontend, backend, and database.

+---

+⚙ Tech Stack

+Layer	Technologies

+Frontend	HTML, CSS, JavaScript
+Backend	Django Framework
+Database	MySQL
+Model Handling	Scikit-learn, Joblib
+Visualization	Matplotlib, Seaborn

+---

+✅ Final Outcomes

+Fully deployed and functional web app.

+Random Forest (88% accuracy) model integrated for prediction.

+Secure user authentication and profile tracking.

+Admin dashboard for dataset, model, and user management.

+Visual insights for better understanding of education-job relationships.

+---

+🏁 Conclusion

+This milestone successfully completes the Job Role Prediction project lifecycle — from data exploration → preprocessing → model training → deployment.

+The final system helps users discover suitable job roles based on their education and skills, while providing admins with full control over model management and data insights.

+---